anvi-git/Project_Music_Library/README.md

 - Feel free to clone this repository if you want.

 The script reads a .xml file, that can be modified accordingly.

-(I have to give credit to https://cv.franciscoyira.com/project/music-python-r/ for the part related to exporting the .xml file.)
+(I have to give credit to [francisco yira](https://cv.franciscoyira.com/project/music-python-r/) for the part related to exporting the .xml file.)

 You will need to install some packages for the data visualization/analysis parts.